ayush1997/Xvision/README.md

 If you want to contribute and add new feature feel free to send Pull request [here](https://github.com/ayush1997/Xvision/pulls) :D

 To report any bugs or request new features, head over to the [Issues page](https://github.com/ayush1997/Xvision/issues)

+## To-do

+- [ ] Implement saliency map or use Deconv for better visualizations.